Daniel LaRusso: The Karate Kid Part II (1986)

-As Daniel and Mr. Miyagi are leaving, they see Kreese berating Johnny for placing second, breaking his trophy and then strangling him.
+As Daniel and Mr. Miyagi are leaving, they see Kreese berating Johnny for standing up to him and for placing second, breaking his trophy and then strangling him.
 Miyagi intervenes and defeats Kreese easily, comically tweaking his nose before walking away.
 Six months later, Daniel returns early one morning to Mr. Miyagi's house from his senior prom dressed in a tuxedo and driving the now badly beaten-up car Miyagi had given him.
 Surprised, Mr. Miyagi asks what happened, and Daniel angrily blames Ali for the damage and says that they broke up since she fell in love with "some football player from UCLA".
 Later, when Daniel learns that Mr. Miyagi is going to Okinawa to visit his dying father, Daniel uses his college fund to go with him.
 Upon their arrival, they meet Sato, a wealthy businessman and Mr. Miyagi's former best friend.
 Later, Daniel meets Kumiko, a teenager who aspires to move to Tokyo and pursue a career in dancing.
 He also encounters Sato's nephew Chozen Toguchi, and the two become enemies after Daniel inadvertently exposes the corruption in Chozen's grocery business.
 One day in town, Chozen challenges Daniel to chop a row of ice sheets; however, Daniel wins Chozen's wager by using Mr. Miyagi's breathing exercise and successfully breaking all of the ice sheets.
 Miyagi tells Daniel to keep his winnings for college.

 The Toguchi family continues to terrorize the village until a typhoon hits Okinawa.
 During the storm, Sato is pinned by debris from his family's dojo and rescued by Daniel and Miyagi, while Chozen runs away.
 As a result, Sato lets go of his decades-old grudge with Mr. Miyagi and he offers to rebuild the village, disowning his nephew for refusing to help Daniel rescue a little girl from the typhoon.
 Chozen furiously crashes the village's Obon festival, taking Kumiko hostage and challenging Daniel to a fight to the death.
 Daniel and Chozen fight a brutal and bloody fight, while Miyagi, Sato, and the crowd use their handheld drums to motivate Daniel and defeat his opponent with the Miyagi family drum technique.
 After gaining the upper hand, Daniel grabs Chozen and threatens to end his life by saying, "Live or die, man?!"
-Chozen chooses death, but remembering the way Miyagi handled Kreese earlier, Daniel honks Chozen's nose and drops him to the ground.
+Chozen chooses death, but remembering the way Miyagi handled Kreese following the tournament, Daniel honks Chozen's nose and drops him to the ground.
 Daniel embraces Kumiko while the villagers cheer.